aebadirad/Leaflet.AutoLayers/README.md

 ## Getting Started

-See [this demo page](http://aebadirad.github.io/Leaflet.AutoLayers/example/index.html) for an example.
+See [this demo page](http://aebadirad.github.io/Leaflet.AutoLayers/example/index.html) for a full example or [this barebones demonstration](http://aebadirad.github.io/Leaflet.AutoLayers/example/simple.html) of the simpliest way to configure the plugin.

 ### Configuration Breakdown